rustamli/mpservice/README.md

 # mpservice

-A Clojure service that is deployed on Google Cloud Run
+An endpoint that returns details of Members of UK Parliament for a given UK postcode.
+Implemented in Clojure and deployed on Google Cloud Run

+## Usage

+`/?postcode=SW1A2AA`

 ## Instructions